AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Added a workflow best practice to recommend not to perform multiple stop requests on the same workflow.
 [Read more](../../workflow/using/workflow-best-practices.md)

+Added information on how to stop a recurring delivery from running within a campaign.
+[Read more](../../workflow/using/recurring-delivery.md)

 ### January 2022 {#january-2022}

 **Documentation updates coming with the 7.2.1 release**